Integrated Multiscale Domain Adaptive YOLO: Experiments

 \section{Experiments}

 In this section, we evaluate our proposed domain adaptive YOLO framework and the proposed MS-DAYOLO architectures.
-We modified the official source code of YOLOv4 that is based on the darknet platform\footnote{https://github.com/AlexeyAB/darknet}, and we developed a new code to implement our proposed methods.
+We modified the official source code of YOLOv4 that is based on the darknet platform\footnote{https://github.com/AlexeyAB/darknet}, and we developed a new code to implement our proposed methods\footnote{https://github.com/Mazin-Hnewa/MS-DAYOLO}.